 - Selling physical products such as their own products or private label

 - Speaking engagements and hosting events

 - Ad revenue on their blogs and videos

 Influencers can make money in a multitude of ways depending on their niche, audience, following, and industry.

-How to become an influencer for free in 2022
+How to become an influencer for free

 Choose your niche